Azure Web App Deployments Overview

 To deploy an Azure Web App using Harness, you only need the following:

-- An existing Azure Web App using a Docker image: you can create one in minutes in Azure.
+- An existing Azure Web App using a Docker image or non-containerized artifact: you can create one in minutes in Azure.
 Here is an example:

-- A Docker image: this is the same image you used when you created the Azure Web App.
+- A Docker image or non-containerized artifact: this is the same image or artifact you used when you created the Azure Web App.

 - Azure account connection information.